Stochastically modeled weakly reversible reaction networks with a single linkage class: Main result

 In the following example we show how Theorem \ref{thm:main} can be applied, and how the function $V$ cannot be readily used as Foster-Lyapunov function for $X$. \begin{example} Consider the mass action system

 where each rate constant is placed next to its corresponding reaction.
 The system is weakly reversible and has a single linkage class, and $A,2B,C\in \C$.
 Then, Theorem \ref{thm:main} applies and the associated Markov process $X$ is positive recurrent for any choice of rate constants.
-To the best of our knowledge, there are no other result in the literature that allows one to quickly reach this conclusion, and finding a tailored Foster-Lyapunov function may not be easy.
+To the best of our knowledge, there are no other results in the literature that allows one to quickly reach this conclusion for this model, and finding a tailored Foster-Lyapunov function may not be easy.
 In particular, the function $V$ as defined in \eqref{eq:MainLyapunov} is not a Foster-Lyapunov function for $X$.
-To show this, it suffices to show that there exists an initial condition $X(0)=x_0$ and a sequence of points $\{x_n\}$ in $\state$ whose norm tends to infinity and for which To this aim, consider $x_0=(1,0,0)$ and the sequence defined by $x_n=(n,1,0)$.
-We have
+To show this, it suffices to show that there exists an initial condition $X(0)=x_0$ and a sequence of points $\{x_n\}$ in $\state$ whose norm tends to infinity and for which To this aim, consider $x_0=(1,0,0)$ and the sequence defined by $x_n=(n,1,0)$. \reply{Note that by sequential occurrences of reactions 1 and 5, we may conclude that $x_n \in \state$ .
+Moreover,} we have

 which tends to infinity as $n$ tends to infinity. $\triangle$ \end{example}